Azure/Moneo/linux_service/README.md

    - Use Moneo CLI to launch the manager Grafana and Prometheus containers on a head node.
    - Or use you own method to scrape from the exporter ports ("nvidia_exporter": 8000 "net_exporter": 8001 "node_exporter": 8002).
 2. Launch exporters and an [Azure Monitor](../docs/AzureMonitorAgent.md) publisher.
-   - Before launch you must modify the "azure_monitor_agent_config" section of [publisher_config](../src/worker/publisher/config/publisher_config.json) file with the Azure monitor workspace connection string.
+   - Before launch you must modify the "azure_monitor_agent_config" section of [publisher_config](../src/worker/publisher/config/publisher_config.json) file with the Azure Monitor workspace connection string.
 3. Azure Managed Grafana/Prometheus.
    - This will require you to set up Managed Prometheus and Managed Grafana
    - See prereqs for [Managed Prometheus](../docs/ManagedPrometheusAgent.md)